The Archer Center

 The Policymaking Process - 3 credit hours

-This course will give you a brief introduction to the federal policymaking process from the perspective of the legislative branch of government in the United States.
-Students will work closely with the class lecturers, each of whom is an experienced policy expert, to identify stakeholders in the federal policy process and understand the various entry points for these stakeholders to influence the policy outcomes.
-The class will operate as a policy simulation in which students role play members of Congress and learn how to craft legislative policy through participating in simulated congressional hearing and bill mark-up in a congressional committee.
+This course introduces fellows to the federal policymaking process from the perspective of the legislative branch of government in the United States.
+Fellows will work closely with the class lecturers to identify stakeholders in the federal policy process and understand the various entry points for these stakeholders to influence policy outcomes.
+Through a policy simulation, fellows will act as members of Congress and learn to craft legislative policy through participation in simulated congressional hearings and a congressional committee bill mark-up.

 Dr. John Daly

-This course is an introduction to the issues individuals face when placed in the role of persuading others to adopt an an issue or idea in a political environment like Washington DC.
-Students will learn ways of communicating ideas memorably and impactfully, techniques for building and maintaining a “brand” name that motivates people to listen to you, ways of building allies through narrative and networking, methods for framing issues so they are potentially adoptable (i.e., pre-selling), and ways to apply various theories of persuasion to political issues.
-The goal is for class participants to grasp concepts they will see and experience during their internship in Washington D.C.
+This course is an introduction to the issues individuals face when placed in the role of persuading others to adopt an issue or idea in a political environment like Washington, D.C.
+You will learn ways of communicating ideas memorably and impactfully, techniques for building and maintaining a “brand” name that motivates people to listen to you, ways of building allies through narrative and networking, methods for framing issues so they are potentially adoptable (i.e., pre-selling), and ways to apply various theories of persuasion to political issues.
+The goal is for class participants to grasp concepts they will see and experience during their internship in Washington, D.C.
+This is not a class on social movements although we will allude to some throughout the semester.
+It is instead about specific tools and techniques people can use to change others’ opinions about issues.

 Archer Center Washington Internship - 6 credit hours